 For eFile.com Users Only:

-If you selected the e-Collect or Deduct Fee from Refund tax return preparation payment option on eFile.com, check the status of your e-Collect direct deposit tax refund now
+If you selected the e-Collect or Deduct Fee from Refund tax return preparation payment option on eFile.com, check the status of your e-Collect direct deposit tax refund here

 .
-Once the IRS has sent your refund to our partner bank - EPS Financial - your tax refund funds will be transferred to the bank account you entered on your Tax Return.
+Once the IRS has sent your refund to our partner bank - EPS Financial - your tax refund will be transferred to the bank account you entered on your tax return.

 Direct Bank Refund Deposit